MarsianinUA/compound-v3-subgraph/README.md

 # Compound v3 Subgraph
-# Subgraph for CometDeployed Event
+# Subgraph for collecting Comet data used in APR calculation

 This repository contains a Subgraph that tracks the CometDeployed event and extracts important data such as:
 **utilization** - utilization factor.